 The important work of charter reform requires engaging Portlanders across neighborhoods, lived experiences, and backgrounds.
 The Charter Commission is committed to a community-driven process informed by an equitable, accessible, and transparent community engagement process.

 The Charter Commission's Community Engagement Committee co-creates community education and engagement strategies with our community partners.
-The committee meets monthly to plan and evaluate engagement strategies for the Charter Commission.
+The committee plans and evaluates engagement strategies for the Charter Commission.

 Table 1: Engagement by the numbers